Radiological Technology (BPRA800)

 Applications Open: August 1, 2018 – check back for access to the online application form.

 Application deadline: September 30, 2018 (may continue to accept applications until the program is full)

 Applicants to the BPRA800 bridging program must have the following Required Supporting Documents:

 - Provide a copy of the letter Assessment (Decisions, Order and Reasons of the Registration Committee’) from the College of Medical Radiation Technologist of Ontario (CMRTO) which states that you are eligible to take the CAMRT licensing exam.

-Other documents: Enrolled students will also be required to submit the immunization requirements: Observership Auth Guest Occupational Health and Safety Clearance Form
+1. Enrolled students will also be required to submit the Health Immunizations requirements

 If you are eligible to enroll in the program, you will receive further enrolment information from the Bridging Program office such as; if your bursary application was approved and program orientation.